windhaunting/count-min-sketch/README.md

-codes about no sketch algorithm and heavy hitter algorithm for tweet data stream
+Codes about no sketch algorithm and heavy hitter algorithm for tweet data stream

 executeFrequentItem function implements the first non-sketching frequent item algorithm. executeHeavyHitter function implements the count-min sketch and heavy hitter algorithm